RonyRecalde/Notepad-User-Languages/README.md

 # Notepad++ User Languages

-This repository is an effort to group different user languages, incluiding huawei/aruba/cisco to highlighting syntax with notepad++.
+This repository is an effort to group different user defined languages (UDLs), incluiding huawei/aruba/cisco to highlighting syntax with notepad++.

 ## How to import user language to Notepad++